Methodology

 Inclusion requires enough public information to evaluate the agency.
 A company does not need to be a sponsor, partner, or customer to be listed.
 A company can also be excluded or delayed when there is not enough public proof to score it responsibly.

-Scores are evidence-weighted, not popularity-weighted.
-A higher score means the public evidence is stronger for SaaS UX buying decisions.
+Every score is built from verifiable public facts and a fixed formula — not an editorial opinion of how good an agency "feels."
+A higher score means the public, checkable evidence is stronger for SaaS UX buying decisions.
 It does not guarantee project success, availability, pricing, or team fit.

 How often pages are updated